ECCC-ASTD-MRD/MIDAS-src/.gitlab/issue_templates/bug.md

 <!-- (Summarize the bug encountered concisely) -->

-### Steps to reproduce or context in which it is happens
+### Steps to reproduce or context in which it happens

 <!--(How one can reproduce the issue - this is very important)-->